AU-Master-Thesis/thesis/sections/3-methodology/study-1/graph-representation.typ

   in a scenario where the algorithm run on different computer hosts, or just computer processes on the same host.
 ]

+#jonas[The start of this section is relevant, where the ending is a black hole.
+I left a note where you can stop to not waste your time.]

 There are several different methods for representing graph structures in computer memory.
 Each offering different advantages and disadvantages in regards to memory layout and query efficiency.
 As explained in @s.b.factor-graphs, the factorgraph structure is a bipartite graph with undirected edges.
 Such a graph structure enforces little to no constraints on what kind of memory representation are possible to use.
 Allowing for many different choices#note.kristoffer[find citation for this statement].
 In the original work by Patwardhan _et al._@gbpplanner a cyclic reference/pointer structure is used.
 They represent the graph with a C++ class called `FactorGraph`, which each robot instance inherit from.
 Variable and factor nodes are stored in two separate vectors; `factors_` and `variables_`, as shown in the top of @code.gbpplanner-factorgraph.